Interview with Guadalupe Plata (2023) - Breaking Latest News

 Carlos: The experience of having Estudio Ataúd as an ally has been the best way to achieve a worked and peculiar sound, taking into account that it has been recorded, as Pedro has said, on a 4-track Tascam 246.
 It is a very satisfying process, being able to handle the sound from the moment the idea arrives until it is captured on a cassette tape.
 The embroidery and final auction in La Mina with Raúl.

-Facing all this and also having the pleasure of returning to our origins as a duo, has been a icing on the cake that Satan has put in our Martini.

-“Facing all this and also having the pleasure of returning to our origins as a duo, has been a icing on the cake that Satan has put in our Martini.”
+“Facing all this has been a icing that Satan has put on our Martini”

 Always with that unique stamp of surreal humor and enveloping darkness of series B, oozing popular Ubetense wisdom and rural aromas of emptied and deep Spain, halfway between hilarious and fantastic passages by José Luis Cuerda and the sharp aridity of Sara Mesa… What is the modus operandi like when creating the lyrics and filtering them through that Guadeloupean universe so characteristic of yours?